tagspaces/documentation/docs/search.md

 import { ProFeature, CenteredImage } from '@site/src/components/CommonBlocks';

-In order to compete with other desktop search applications, TagSpaces offers a variety of search related features, which are described in this section.
+In order to offer desktop search functionalities, TagSpaces offers a variety of search related features, which are described in this section.

 The user can switch to the search area by clicking the `Ctrl+Shift+f` / `Cmd+Shift+f` key combination.
 This is global key binding so it will work even if the application is not currently visible or if focus.
 The search area can be also opening with magnifying glass icon visible above **(1)** in the following screenshot.